gluexprotocol/ecosystem/.github/PULL_REQUEST_TEMPLATE.md

 ## Additional Notes

-_Use this space to provide any extra context or supporting info for the GlueX team._
+_Use this space to provide any extra context or supporting info for the GlueX team_